 If you want to skip the crowds and get slightly off the beaten path, be sure to visit Fisherman's Wharf early in the morning on a weekday.
 Also consider hopping on a free walking tour of the neighborhood, offered by San Francisco City Guides.
 Not only are these tours fantastic for the budget, but they're given by passionate volunteers who really know their stuff.

-Probably the second-most-popular neighborhood after Fisherman’s Wharf, Chinatown is a must-visit in San Francisco.
-It sees more visitors per year than even the Golden Gate Bridge, and it’s not difficult to understand why — it’s that cool.
+Probably the second-most-popular neighborhood in San Francisco after Fisherman's Wharf is Chinatown.
+This must-visit neighborhood sees more visitors per year than even the Golden Gate Bridge, and it's not difficult to understand why — it's that cool.

 If you let your mind wander a bit while walking down a street in Chinatown, it's not difficult to convince yourself that you really are in China.
 In fact, San Francisco's Chinatown boasts the largest population of ethnic Chinese outside of China, so it's really not that much of a stretch.

-Not far from Chinatown, San Francisco’s Italian neighborhood comes to life.
-Identified by red, white, and green flags on lamp posts and a growing number of gelato shops, San Francisco’s “Little Italy” is great for an afternoon wander.
+Not far from Chinatown, San Francisco's Italian neighborhood comes to life in North Beach.
+Identified by red, white, and green flags on lamp posts and a growing number of gelato shops, San Francisco's “Little Italy” is great for an afternoon wander.

 If you find yourself in this part of the city, be sure to: